 Recommended books I’m reading constantly.
 Unfortunately, most of what I read doesn’t make the cut.
 I abandon books all the time.
 Usually, if it’s an audio book, I’ll stick with it.
 But sometimes even these get cut off.
 Below is a list of my favorite books for tweens and teens.
+These books are appropriate for any tween age.
+Below them are young adult recommendations.

 The Hunger Games by Suzanne Collins